LLMs Should Express Uncertainty Explicitly: Evaluation

+\paragraph{Verbalized confidence.} Three patterns emerge from Panel~A. First, prompting-based self-evaluation (P(True)) reduces overconfident wrong answers (OConf $88.5 \to 39.7$) but barely changes calibration (ECE $0.357 \to 0.340$), suggesting that self-querying alone redistributes confidence rather than aligning it with correctness.
+Second, post-hoc temperature scaling (Global TS, ATS) sharply improves ECE (down to $0.166$--$0.185$) but leaves a majority of wrong answers still over-confident (OConf $53.4$--$69.4$); temperature simply tilts the entire confidence distribution rather than fixing the overconfident-error pattern.
+Third, supervised fine-tuning (SFT-Conf, SFT-KWDK) does suppress overconfidence (OConf $7.3$--$8.6$), but at the cost of answer accuracy (EM drops from $24.5$ to $21.1$--$22.4$) and without matching ATS on ECE.
+Our GRPO-trained verbalized confidence is the only method that simultaneously achieves the lowest ECE ($0.036$), the lowest OConf ($3.2$), and the highest EM ($27.4$).
+The gains from verbalized confidence are thus not reducible to post-hoc rescaling, self-evaluation prompting, or supervised relabeling.

-\paragraph{Special-token uncertainty interface.} The \texttt{<uncertain>} comparison asks a different question: not whether a scalar is calibrated, but whether wrongness can be surfaced early enough to support intervention.
-The base-model heuristics, probes, and retrieval-controller baselines show that failure is already partially detectable without end-to-end training.
-Under the updated protocol, however, our \texttt{Uncertain-Calibrate} model is not merely harder to evaluate because it changes the positive-set distribution; it is also strong on the intervention metrics that matter.
-In particular, it attains the best untouched-set accuracy and remains competitive on precision and recall against much more aggressive detectors.
-This sharpens the same point established in Section~\ref{sec:local-interface}: end-to-end training does not simply place a detector on top of the base model; it changes the generator so that more failures are surfaced in a form that is useful for downstream control.
+\paragraph{\texttt{<uncertain>} marker.} This comparison asks whether wrongness is surfaced early enough for intervention.
+Passive detectors and retrieval-controller baselines show that failure is partially detectable without training, but the trained marker achieves the best untouched-set accuracy while remaining competitive on precision and recall.
+This supports the main claim from Section~\ref{sec:local-interface}: training changes the generator so that more failures become explicit control signals, rather than merely attaching a detector after generation.